Preparing a commercial quantum key distribution system for certification against implementation loopholes: Securing the system in the absence of a unified security proof

 Without this theoretical treatment, we are in the realm of guessing.
 We still, however, need to make a practical decision how to treat these vulnerabilities in QRate's system.
 Our first idea was to sum algebraically the key rate corrections owing to the different vulnerabilities.
-We discussed this idea with theoreticians \cite{security-proofs-workshop-priv2020} and, while they conceded it might turn out to be approximately correct, no one really liked it.
+We discussed this idea with theoreticians and, while they conceded it might turn out to be approximately correct, no one really liked it.

 Our second idea is to use hardware countermeasures (filters, isolators, etc.)\ to minimise the key rate reduction of \emph{each and every vulnerability considered alone} to a negligible level.
 This means that for every individual vulnerability for which a security proof is available, the hardware is characterised, then reinforced and improved until the proof gives a very small correction to the key rate and maximum transmission distance comparing to the case of a perfect hardware.
+We arbitrarily suggest that a reduction of the secret the key rate by less than 1\% can be considered negligible.
+We deem it exceedingly unlikely that Eve could gain any advantage of this, because she would have to implement a complex and perfect optimal attack on the entire key exchange to access this 1\% information in the already-privacy-amplified key, which is unrealistic.
 An incidental advantage of this is that the key rate formula for the perfect hardware can be used in the system.

 We hope that the latter approach turns out to be robust, and suggest to use it to claim the QRate's system is secure.
 Again, there is no strict proof of that, but this is a reasonable best-practice approach we can currently do.
 The rest of this report adopts this approach.